 - All the other characters from the Star Fox series.
 They'll talk to you to give you advice ("Do a barrel roll!"), inform you when they're in trouble, or yell at you when you shoot them or steal their kills.

-- In System Shock 2 the player is assisted by a Dr. Polito, who has baricaded herself in a room with computer and communication access, but had died before the beginning of the game and is instead used as a cover by SHODAN, who is immitating her voice pattern.
-Which is a subversion of Rebecca Lansing's role in the original System Shock.
+- In System Shock 2 the player is assisted by a Dr. Polito, who has baricaded herself in a room with computer and communication access, but had died before the beginning of the game and is instead used as a cover by SHODAN, who is imitating her voice pattern, which is a subversion of Rebecca Lansing's role in the original System Shock.

 - Hunnigan in Resident Evil 4.
 Unusually, she's pretty much completely useless.
 And when the baddie hacks into your Code — your radio frequency, he tells the player character about upcoming ambushes.
 No, Really.